arangodb/arangodb/Documentation/ImplementorManual/HttpJob.md

 Clients should thus not send the extra header when they have strict durability requirements or if they rely on result of the sent operation for further actions.

+The maximum number of queued tasks is determined by the startup option `-scheduler.maximal-queue-size`.
+If more than this number of tasks are already queued, the server will reject the request with an HTTP 500 error.

 Async Execution and later Result Retrieval {#HttpJobAsync}
 ----------------------------------------------------------